 - From here, you just need to create your assessment questions and organize the exam.

-- Your provider will send you the results when they’re ready after the exam, as well as ensuring that no test fraud takes place during the exam itself.
+- Your provider will send you the results when they’re ready after the exam, as well as ensure that no test fraud takes place during the exam itself.

 This guide has explained what online proctored exams are, how they work, the different types, the benefits, and how to set one up.
-Learn more about how to protect the integrity of online exams on our proctoring hub.
+Learn more about how to protect the integrity of online exams and ensure an equitable assessment process on our proctoring hub.

 For organizations looking to set up any form of online assessment, Questionmark offers the perfect solution with a range of online proctoring methods available.
 Visit the Questionmark platform page to learn more or book a demo today.